 Metro Detroit traffic: Road updates this A.M.

-Before you head out of the door for your morning commute, here are some traffic updates to keep on the radar: 1) COUTNDOWN TO CLOSURE - M-5 southbound lanes closed in just 2 days!
-All southbound M-5 lanes will close from Maple to 12 Mile beginning Saturday.
-The closure will last 3-4 weeks while crews repair 3 miles of pavement.
+Before you head out of the door for your morning commute, here are traffic updates to keep on the radar: Southfield Closed due to road construction Franklin Rd Both NB/SB between Telegraph Rd/US 24 and Swanson Until further notice Wayne Road construction.

 Start the conversation, or Read more at WXYZ.